jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-InfluxDB/Pricing/Price-Overview.md

 # Price Overview

-JCS for MongoDB supports two billing types, including Monthly Package and Pay by Configuration.
+JCS for InfluxDB supports two billing types, including Monthly Package and Pay by Configuration.
 The instance cost consists of specification (CPU and memory) cost and the bucket cost.

 ## Specification Cost